ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Alissa: fact is we can't ignore it, not worth doing something super simple if it fails to work in the broader context of search

 Nate: I run a small travel blog, agree it is important to talk about why this is even important.
 This is a simple definition, I could explain it to my travel blogger friends.
-Concern is that lines between search and other AI applicaitons is blurred.
+Concern is that lines between search and other AI applications is blurred.
 W/o the 2nd bullet point the definition is problematic.
 The Why is: is there a fundamental fair exchange where enough people make it bak to the website.
-Mere existance of a reference isn't enough because no user will click 91 times (for 91 pages of results).
+Mere existence of a reference isn't enough because no user will click 91 times (for 91 pages of results).

 Farzaneh: Krishna's draft should be reconsidere.
 Need to go back and see what can be taken, not perfect but...
 I am a small operator but somebody else expresses prefs.
 I don't know what they do on my behalf when I get busy.